FallenElias/LSV-PRICER/README.md

 # Local Stochastic Volatility (LSV) Option Pricer GUI

-This application provides a full-featured interface for pricing options on american equity using a Local Stochastic Volatility (LSV) model calibrated from real market data.
+This application provides a full-featured interface for pricing options on european equity using a Local Stochastic Volatility (LSV) model calibrated from real market data.
 It supports simulation and pricing of European, Barrier, and Asian options, with visualization of smile/skew, local volatility, and Greeks.

 ## Authors : Elias Dève, Arnaud Ferrand